exercism/julia/concepts/multi-dimensional-arrays/introduction.md

 A view like this can be used for looping, broadcasting, or all the other operations we saw in the syllabus so far.

 Also, comprehensions can be powerful and versatile with array input.
-Simple cases were mentioned in the [Loops][loops] concept, but there will be an expanded discussion in a later concept.
+Simple cases were mentioned in the `Loops` concept, but there will be an expanded discussion in a later concept.

 ## Broadcasting in multiple dimansions

-We discussed the 1-D case in the [Vector Operations][vector-ops] concept.
+We discussed the 1-D case in the `Vector Operations` concept.

 ```julia-repl
 julia> v = [1.2, 1.5, 1.7]